SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 Why so very restrictive?
 Well, the reason is that we store these values to disk into HDF5 later on.
 We want to recall them occasionally, and maybe even rerun our experiments.
 However, as soon as you store data into an HDF5 files, most often information about the exact type is lost.
-So if you store, for instance, a numpy matrix via pytables and recall it, you will get a numpy array instead.
+So if you store, for instance, a numpy matrix via PyTables and recall it, you will get a numpy array instead.

 The storage service that comes with this package will take care